 Theologies of the Protestant Reformation drew more heavily from returning to the text of the New Testament itself, and as a result, Paul looms much larger in the thinking of the strictest biblicists today.
 Evangelical churches today don’t even see how much they read Jesus through the lens of Paul, but everything they know about him has been passed down to us through a narrow sieve of Pauline theology.

 For at least the Christianity of my own upbringing, Paul was most certainly the founder and chief theologian, not Jesus.
-Ironically, Paul almost never quotes Jesus, and virtually never makes reference to any of his specific teachings.
-Instead what we find is that whenever we do read what Jesus was supposed to have said, there is a very good chance that it tells us a lot more about Paul and his own thoughts than it does the thoughts of Jesus.
+Ironically, Paul almost never quotes Jesus, and virtually never makes reference to any of his teachings.
+Instead what we find is that whenever we do read what Jesus was supposed to have said, it tells us a lot more about Paul and his own thoughts than it does the thoughts of Jesus.

 [Image Source: Apostle Paul by Aiden Hart]